-The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
+The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
 To the extent shares subsequently are issued, you will incur further dilution.
-You will experience immediate dilution of \$5.30 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
-In addition, purchasers of common stock in this offering will have contributed approximately 53% of the aggregate price paid by all purchasers of our stock but will own only approximately 30% of our common stock outstanding after this offering.
+Based on an assumed initial public offering price of \$8.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$6.77 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 53% of the aggregate price paid by all purchasers of our stock but will own only approximately 26% of our common stock outstanding after this offering.